FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 The agreed-upon unit price for a single [Pricing Unit](#pricingunit) of the associated SKU, inclusive of negotiated discounts, if present, and exclusive of any other discounts.
 This price is denominated in the [Billing Currency](#glossary:billingcurrency).

-<a name="glossary:list-unit-price"><b>Contracted Unit Price</b></a>

-The agreed-upon unit price for a single [Pricing Unit](#pricingunit) of the associated SKU, inclusive of negotiated discounts, if present, and exclusive of any other discounts.
-This price is denominated in the [Billing Currency](#glossary:billingcurrency).

 <a name="glossary:metric"><b>Metric</b></a>

 A FOCUS-defined column that provides numeric values, allowing for aggregation operations such as arithmetic operations (sum, multiplication, averaging etc.) and statistical operations.